will-wow/contacts/docs/blog.md

 And with that, we're done!
 With just a little Svelte, we've added a ton of dynamism to our Rails app, without a significant re-write.
 And again in production mode, the whole JavaScript build comes out to only 14.58 KB gzipped, so you're not weighting down your app with a bunch of frontend code.

 To see this all working together, you can checkout the master branch [here](https://github.com/will-wow/contacts).
-Svelte also has a great [interactive tutorial,](https://svelte.dev/tutorial/basics) to let you get more comfortable with the framework and dig into advanced techniques like animations, contexts.
+Svelte also has a great [interactive tutorial](https://svelte.dev/tutorial/basics) to let you get more comfortable with the framework and dig into advanced techniques like animations and slots.
 There’s also [Sapper](https://sapper.svelte.dev/), a batteries-included application framework like React’s [Next.js](https://nextjs.org).
-And if you’re looking to add some dynamic content to a server-rendered app, give Svelte a try!
+If you’re looking to add some dynamic content to a server-rendered app, give Svelte a try!